ElliNet13/docs/docs/index.md

 # Welcome to my docs
-Here you can fomd docs about my stuff!
+Here you can find docs about my stuff!